FAIRDataPipeline/DataPipeline.jl/docs/src/examples.md

 # Simple example

 ##  Introduction
-Here, we use a simplistic example to demonstrate use of the package to interact with the SCRC Data Registry (DR) in a process referred to as the 'pipeline', including:
+The purpose of this tutorial is to demonstrate use of the package to interact with the SCRC Data Registry (DR) in a process referred to as the 'pipeline', including:
 - How to read data products from the DR,
 - utilise them in a simple simulation model,
 - register the simulation model code with the DR,